nuxt-community/firebase-module/docs/guide/usage/README.md

 You can access the various Firebase products with **\$foo** in almost any context using `app.$foo` or `this.$foo`, including store actions.
 Make sure to replace the _foo_ with a shortcut from the table below.

-Firebase products supported by nuxt-fire so far:
+Firebase products supported by this module so far:

 | Firebase Product  | Shortcut        |
 | ----------------- | --------------- |